jayasri-88/Decodelabs/Task1/README.md

 ---

-## ▶️ How to Run
+## ▶How to Run

 1. Download or clone the repository
 2. Open the Task1 folder
 3. Double-click **index.html**

-✅ No server required — runs in browser
+ No server required — runs in browser

 ---

-## 📱 Responsiveness
+## Responsiveness
 The UI adapts to:
 - Mobile screens
 - Tablets